szyma28/szyma28.github.io/docs/planning.md

 ### Expected Risks
 TODO: What are the main risks of this project?

+The app does not update on time if some changes are made with a public toilet or public toilet is removed for some reason.
+For example if a public toilet is removed from it's original location or relocated and the app us not updated, it could lead the customer to a wrong destination.

 ## Project Scope
 TODO: Scope of the System of Interest.
 Include a bullet list of things from your context diagram that are in scope.